Kennethnovikov100/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Doing so will make it easier to stay on track and avoid getting lost in the details.
 You can also use project management tools, such as Trello or Asana, to keep track of your progress and ensure nothing falls through the cracks.
  - 来自NLP

+# 2024-02-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and ensure your projects stay on track.
+Break down your tasks into smaller, manageable steps, set deadlines for each step, then allocate time during your working day to complete them.
+Using task management tools, such as Trello or Asana, can help keep you organized and on top of your to-do list.